 The only way to make professional sports sustainable, I argue, is to transform the financial matrix that supports and endorses it.

 The next step would be to assign liability to the appropriate stakeholder(s).
-Here, we think that the individuals identified through the stakeholder analysis as possessing the most power or control over the ‘organisation’ should be held personally liable for the doping of the athlete(s) under their control.
-In some cases, the organisations themselves will have corporate responsibility.
-Of course, we recognise that individual athletes retain considerable responsibility for their own actions even if under duress or psychological pressure.
+Here, we think that the individuals identified through the stakeholder analysis as possessing the most power or control over the ‘organization’ should be held personally liable for the doping of the athlete(s) under their control.
+In some cases, the organizations themselves will have corporate responsibility.
+Of course, we recognize that individual athletes retain considerable responsibility for their own actions even if under duress or psychological pressure.
 So athletes who test positive for doping should still be excluded from competition for a certain period of time.

 Silvia Camporesi & James Knuckles